WolfSource/WolfEngine/engine/src/wolf.render/masked_occlusion_culling/README.md

 VertexLayout SoAVertexLayout(sizeof(float), 3 * sizeof(float), 6 * sizeof(float));

-// Render triangle with SoA layout moc.RenderTriangles((float*)SoAVerts, triIndices, 1, CLIP_PLANE_ALL, nullptr, SoAVertexLayout);
+// Render triangle with SoA layout moc.RenderTriangles((float*)SoAVerts, triIndices, 1, nullptr, BACKFACE_CW, CLIP_PLANE_ALL, SoAVertexLayout);
 ```

-Vertex layout may affect occlusion culling performance.
+Vertex layout may affect performance.
 We have seen no large performance impact when using either SoA or AoS layout, but generally speaking the
 vertex position data should be packed as compactly into memory as possible to minimize number of cache misses.
 It is, for example, not advicable to bundle vertex
 position data together with normals, texture coordinates, etc. and using a large stride.